midnightntwrk/midnight-architecture/proposals/0009-forks.md

 FRAME also requires runtime to be versioned for validation purposes.
 But it seems that making use of any versioning, require to use runtime upgrades for the changes to take effect with the alternative being replacing code in-place.

 Currently - the runtime (consensus + midnight-specific APIs) is already being built with WASM, but ledger is hidden behind the runtime interface API.
 Whole runtime WASM file at this moment takes around 1MB - 2MB depending on amount of optimizations enabled.
+The runtime can be (experimentally, see https://medium.com/@OneBlockplus/substrate-monthly-substrate-technical-newsletter-february-issue-56a7556301cf) compiled to a RISC-V bytecode, but it seems the polkavm (https://github.com/koute/polkavm) is of a similar speed as the WASM runtimes, so it is hardly a performance gain.

 We know, that ZK operations are taking a lot of time in WASM environment and that it is a largely unknown engineering effort to make ledger code compile with WASM to even benchmark the difference.

 ## Proposed Changes

-### Option A
+### Hard-fork-combinator-like framework(s)

-This is an option, which assumes no use of runtime upgrades feature.
-This means, that the versioning framework of Substrate cannot be used and from Substrate's perspective all updates are performed in-place.
-This implies, that reliance on Substrate's hook APIs is also limited.
+Although not a strong requirement from the beginning, with a hope most changes will be backward-compatible to some extent, the client components will eventually need to know how and when to address their processing in presence of a fork.
+For that reason a framework similar to hard-fork-combinator should be developed in their target languages.
+It is meant to act as a facade to a ledger functionality in those components, where based on blockchain state it is identified, what set of rules to choose.

+The framework can be built organically, but in such case a special care should be put to coupling, to be able to extract the framework from the place it was developed.

+The design would follow following mechanic:
+- there exists a (heterogeneous) list of protocol implementations annotated with their versions
+- there exist a set of combinators to offer following capabilities:
+    - find a version given block/transaction/operation is supposed to follow
+    - find a protocol for a specific version
+    - given a version, find set of next supported versions - major, minor, patch and prerelease
+    - fold left or right the list
+    - find first, last, or all protocols matching a predicate
+    - iterate over the list
+- each component can hava facade implemented, which holds the list, and delegate operation using mentioned combinators, specifically
+    - ledger:
+        - validating a transaction
+            - get current protocol version
+            - find ledger implementation for that version
+            - delegate validation
+        - applying a transaction/block:
+            - get current protocol version
+            - ensure ledger state is initialized accordingly
+            - find ledger implementation for current version
+            - delegate application
+    - wallet:
+        - applying a transaction/update (includes indexing wallet)
+            - get current protocol version
+            - ensure wallet state is initialized accordingly
+            - find implementation for current version
+            - delegate application
+        - calculating balances
+            - get current protocol version
+            - find implementation for current version
+            - delegate calculation
+        - preparing transaction
+            - get current protocol version
+            - find implementation for current version
+            - delegate calculation
+    - indexer:
+        - indexing a block/transaction
+            - get current protocol version
+            - find implementation for current version
+            - delegate calculation
+        - calculating auxiliary data like zswap chain state:
+            - get current protocol version
+            - ensure wallet state is initialized accordingly
+            - find implementation for current version
+            - delegate calculation
+    - Midnight.js
+        - querying contract state
+          - get current protocol version
+          - find matching implementation
+          - delegate the query
+        - subscribing to contract state
+          - subscribe to protocol version
+          - find matching implementation
+          - delegate the query
+          - when protocol version changes - find matching implementation
+        - proving
+          - get current protocol version
+          - find matching implementation
+          - delegate the query
+        - contract execution & initial transaction preparation
+          - get current protocol version
+          - find matching implementation
+          - delegate the query
+- it is expected, that the facades will need to support sum of all operations from a range of versions, like ledger queries, wallet state queries, etc.; In such cases API should communicate it clearly, that there is a possibility of lack of support for an operation on current version of a component

+While languages like Rust or Scala offer very extensive support for type-level operations, TypeScript is more limited in certain aspects of them.
+There, the facade API could likely be implemented using a combination of strategy and visitor pattern, enums and switch statements, more dynamic constructs (like proxies and/or accessing properties by their names, relying on conventions, etc.) or all of them.
+It should be entirely avoided though to spread fork/version-checking code across codebase.

-#### Protocol
+### Protocol

 At this moment there is no detailed protocol.
 Partially - because a big part of protocol definition falls under governance and incentives.

 Nonetheless, there is a set of identified desired properties, which seem to indicate the direction:
 - no federation or single party holding governance keys - this removes issues and risks related to selecting the parties, as well as managing very sensitive key material.
 It also seems to reduce legal risks for potential parties involved
 - protocol updates follow semantic versioning - to clearly indicate compatibility; including support for pre-releases, to allow testing changes e2e _before_ they are released and assigned version number.
 Following semantic versioning also allows to schedule multiple upgrades in parallel, with clear semantics of compatibility and exact set of rules to obey
 - current protocol version is encoded in block and is the same as block version - block is a datatype, which is shared by both consensus and ledger and need to convey data for both, this makes it a perfect target to encode the protocol version
 - initial protocol version (the one network starts with) is encoded in the genesis block - so specific-purpose networks can be spun up using desired set of rules